programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [Figure 3](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/interactive-visualization-with-plotly/fig3.html)

 Although we have now seen how to create new graphs with some added formatting, what if we wanted to add our formatting *after* creating the graph?
 We can use the `.update_layout()` method on our `fig` object to edit the graph at a later stage.
 This method can be applied to *any* Plotly Express graph and accepts a *very wide* range of adjustable parameters.
-As an example, let's use the method update our fonts, font colours and title:
+As an example, let's use the method to update our font family, font colours, and the text of our title:

 ```python
 fig.update_layout(